metabase/metabase/docs/configuring-metabase/appearance.md

 # Appearance

-{% include plans-blockquote.html feature="Appearance" %}
+{% include plans-blockquote.html feature="Custom appearance" %}

+Appearance setttings give you the option to white label Metabase to match your company’s branding.

 ## Changing Metabase's appearance